HanyuPei22/HanyuPei22/README.md

 ## 🎓 About Me

-I am deeply interested in **Deep Learning** and **Artificial Intelligence Theory**.
+I am deeply interested in **Machine Learning** and **Deep Learning Theory**.
 Currently, I am engaging in related research and actively expanding my programming skills.
 I am passionate about learning new skills and expanding my knowledge horizon.

 ## 💼 Skills